-I am a Visiting Lecturer at Mount Holyoke College for 2019-2020 and will join the faculty of the University of Nevada Las Vegas as an Assistant Professor starting Fall, 2020.
-I earned a PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill in 2018.
-My book project, Instinct, Knowledge and Science on the Early Modern Stage, situates instinctive, intuitive, or embodied ways of knowing in sixteenth and seventeenth century culture.
-I explore a constellation of concepts regarding knowledge of and through the body by examining theatrical dramaturgy and performance alongside vernacular science.
-I am particularly interested in how marginalized figures adopt or advance methods of reading the environment on the stage.
-My work appears in the journals Prose Studies, Comitatus, Early Modern Literary Studies, Studies in Philology, and Preternature: Critical and Historical Studies on the Preternatural and is forthcoming in English Literary History.
-I have also co-edited a special issue of postmedieval titled “Prophetic Futures” and am completing two editorial book projects, one on early modern almanacs and the other, with Arden, on a classroom and research resource titled Shakespeare and Science: A Dictionary.
+Dr. Walker is an Assistant Professor of English at the University of Nevada Las Vegas.
+She earned a PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill.
+Her latest book project, Instinct, Knowledge and Science in Early Modern English Culture, situates instinctive, intuitive, or embodied ways of knowing in sixteenth and seventeenth century culture.
+She explores a constellation of concepts regarding knowledge of and through the body by examining theatrical dramaturgy and performance alongside vernacular science.
+She is particularly interested in how marginalized figures adopt or advance methods of reading the environment on the stage.